makeabilitylab/physcomp/sensors/photoresistors.md

 ### Photoresistor resistance vs. illumination

-To describe the relationship between photoresistance and light level, we need a more precise definition of the how light is characterized.
-Enter: lux!
+To describe the relationship between photoresistance and light level, we need a more precise definition of the how light levels are characterized.
+Enter: (https://en.wikipedia.org/wiki/Lux)!

-The SI unit of illuminance is called [lux](https://en.wikipedia.org/wiki/Lux), which is the "luminous flux per unit area".
+The SI unit of illuminance is called [lux](https://en.wikipedia.org/wiki/Lux), which is, formally, the "*luminous flux per unit area*".
 In photometry, lux is used as a measure of the intensity of light that hits or passes through a surface as perceived by the human eye.

-You're likely as unfamiliar with lux as we are.
-So, to contextualize lux, the [Wikipedia](https://en.wikipedia.org/wiki/Lux) page offers some useful examples.
+As you're likely unfamiliar with lux just as we were, it's useful to contextualize lux with some examples (from [Wikipedia](https://en.wikipedia.org/wiki/Lux)).

 | Illuminance (lux) | Example |
 | ----------------: | ------- |